EricGebhart/xmonad-setup/README.md

 # xmonad-setup
 my setup files for xmonad

-Lots of stuff from lots of places.
-I'm just hacking at haskell here.
-I need to take some time to learn it better.
-Still this seems to be working pretty well.
+I've been using xmonad 12 since July, 2016.

+This is a complete configuration, it does not really use the default setup.
+All keys are defined here.
+I did stick to the defaults to a point.
+But this setup uses sub-menus for the keys to provide more control.
+It also provides a popup menu of keystroke possibities, very much like emacs.
+So it's easy to find what keystrokes do what.

 The keys and commands are still in a lot of flux.
 But I'm slowly exploring everything I have and figuring out what I like and don't like.
 The dzen key hints really helps with exploring and remembering what is there.
 And also finding things that don't work quite the way they should or the way I want.

-This is all pretty fresh.
-I've only been using xmonad 12 since July, 2016.
-This is my first major refactoring since creating my initial xmonad.hs mess.

 I use arch linux, so these are also the arch package names.